 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Verify that your solar installer is properly licensed.
-This ensures that the work is done correctly using current installation best practices.
+This ensures that the work is done correctly using current best installation practices.
 Michigan law has a de facto licensing requirement for solar photovoltaic installers.
 In other words, while solar contractors technically don't need a license by the letter of the law, workers dealing with electrical wiring jobs do need a license.
 Solar thermal systems must be installed by a licensed mechanical contractor.

-Going solar can help lower your electric bills over time.
-When weighing the total price and value of solar panels, make sure to consider these factors.
+Going solar can help decrease your electric bills over time.
+When evaluating the total price and value of solar panels, be sure to consider these factors.

-With home solar PV, you can save money on your energy bill, lower your home's carbon footprint, and gain additional energy independence.
+With home solar panels, you can save money on your energy bill, lower your home's carbon footprint, and be better prepared if there's an outage to the local grid.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Garden City amount to $1,005.